ppizarror/pygame-menu/docs/_source/themes.rst

 Widget selection effect
 -----------------------

-A **selection effect** is a drawing class used to define the way to highlight the focussed widget.
+A **selection effect** is a drawing class used to define the way to highlight the focused widget.
 An instance of the selection effect class is defined in the :py:attr:`Theme.widget_selection_effect` parameter of a theme.
 See example on how to add a selection effect in :ref:`Create a selection effect` chapter.